pi-hole/docs/docs/group_management/example.md

 192.168.0.103 |   Group 3 + Default   | doubleclick.net | Yes

-`192.168.0.101` gets `doubleclick.net` blocked as it uses an adlist including this domain.
+`192.168.0.101` gets `doubleclick.net` blocked as it uses a subscribed list including this domain.
 All other clients stay unchanged.

 ## Example 3: Denylisting